 North Yorkshire Fire & Rescue Service Pipe Band as the band was to become known held it’s first practice in Thirsk Fire Station on 1st Nov 2000.
 The band was constructed to be an entirely self-funding venture through membership subscription, busking and engagement work.

-In 2016 he moved to Pocklington and band rehearsals stretched an already 100 mile round trip every week to band practice so with heavy heart he decided to retire the Pipe Majorship in January 2017.
+In 2016 Mark moved to Pocklington and band rehearsals stretched an already 100 mile round trip every week to band practice even further so with heavy heart he decided to retire the Pipe Majorship in January 2017.

-After a couple of seasons leading the drum corps of City of York Pipe Band, he felt the time had now arrived to write the next chapter of his pipe band adventure.
+After a couple of seasons leading the drum corps of City of York Pipe Band, Mark felt the time had now arrived to write the next chapter of his pipe band adventure and Pocklington Pipes & Drums was formed.